kimballj/cst236/Lab5.rst

 #.
 Add performance tests for additional requirements
 #.
 Add four new answers (3 must be thread based, the fourth involves harddrive access)
 #.
 Add new performance requirements for functionality
 #.
-Ensure test all pass and work on drone.io
+Ensure tests all pass and work on drone.io
 #.
 For 5 of the performance tests output performance numbers in some format (CSV might be easiest to graph)

 .. note::

-    When developing tests you must consider all the concepts we discussed during lecture.
+    When developing tests you must consider all the concepts we discussed during lecture and demonstrate you understand how to use them.
     Load Testing
     Stress Testing
-    Performance Measurement
-    etc
+    Endurance Testing
+    Spike Testing
+    Configuration Testing
+    Isolation Testing

 Analysis Questions